mugli/otel-ctx-prop-amqp-pubsub/README.md

 This is an example repository that demonstrates that:

 - the **`bunny` instrumentation (in Ruby)** works as expected on the producer side,
-- the **`bunny` instrumentation (in Ruby)** looses context and cannot propagate further after **the consumer** receives messages; it also changes the trace-id,
+- the **`bunny` instrumentation (in Ruby)** loses context and cannot propagate further after **the consumer** receives messages; it also changes the trace-id,
-- but the **`amqplib` instrumentation (in Node.js)** behaves as expected in the consumer side.
+- but the **`amqplib` instrumentation (in Node.js)** behaves as expected on the consumer side.

 Corresponding issue: https://github.com/open-telemetry/opentelemetry-ruby-contrib/issues/523

 **Problem 1: losing context**

-`bunny` instrumentation looses context **on the consumer-side** and cannot propagate `baggage` and `tracestate` headers.
+`bunny` instrumentation loses context **on the consumer-side** and cannot propagate `baggage` and `tracestate` headers.

 **Problem 2: not maintaining trace-id**

 Additionally, the `bunny` instrumentation (in Ruby) creates **a new trace-id on the consumer-side**, but the `amqplib` instrumentation maintains trace-id too.

 _(However, [this discussion](https://github.com/open-telemetry/opentelemetry-ruby/discussions/1098#discussioncomment-4874651) mentions that this is not a bug and follows batch-receiving semantics for message processing according to OpenTelemetry specs.
-The point of this demo is to show that with exactly the same configuration `amqplib` instrumentation works differently (and matches expectations), where both of the instrumentation libs are OpenTelemetry provided.)_
+The point of this demo is to show that with the same configuration `amqplib` instrumentation works differently (and matches expectations), where both of the instrumentation libs are OpenTelemetry provided.)_

 ## Message and HTTP request flow